 Several key factors determine the final interest rate you'll receive on an SBA loan.
 Understanding these components can help you secure more favorable terms.

-• Loan amount and repayment term.
+Loan amount and repayment terms.
 Larger loans and shorter terms tend to yield lower rates, while smaller loans or longer terms often mean higher rates.

 SBA 504 Loan Rates (2026)

-The SBA 504 Loan program is designed for business owners to finance major fixed-asset purchases — typically owner‑occupied commercial real estate or large equipment — rather than short‑term working capital.
-It differs from the 7(a) program by focusing on long‑term property and equipment financing and is delivered via partnerships with Certified Development Companies (CDCs) and SBA‑approved lenders.
+The SBA 504 Loan program is designed for business owners to finance major fixed assets, typically owner-occupied commercial real estate or large equipment, rather than short-term working capital.
+It differs from the 7(a) program by focusing on long-term property and equipment financing and is delivered via partnerships with Certified Development Companies (CDCs) and SBA-approved lenders.

 Here's a quick look at the most recent effective SBA 504 loan rates based on term length.
 These rates include program-related fees and reflect recent U.S. Treasury debenture auctions:

-*Rates are effective fixed rates inclusive of program fees (CDC + SBA + servicing fees) and based on recent debenture auctions.
+*Rates are effective fixed rates inclusive of program fees (CDC + SBA + servicing fees) and based on the March 2026 debenture auction.

 Benefits of the SBA 504 Program